troglobit/inadyn/README.md

 when the lease is renegotiated.

-By using a DDNS client like `inadyn` you can register an Internet name at certain providers that the DDNS client updates, periodically and/or on demand when your IP changes.
-In-A-Dyn can maintain multiple host names with the same IP address, and has a web based IP detection which runs well behind a NAT router.
+By using a DDNS client like `inadyn` you can register an Internet name with a DDNS provider the DDNS client updates, periodically and/or on demand when your IP address changes.
+Inadyn can maintain multiple host records with the same IP address, or use a combination of a script, read the address from an Internet-facing interface, or use the default IP address change detector of each DDNS provider.
+The latter works well behind an Internet gateway.

 Supported Providers